 Reptiles and amphibians guide

-Toads, frogs, newts, lizards and snakes… the FSC Reptiles and amphibians guide features 13 species of reptile and amphibian which breed in Great Britain.
+Toads, frogs, newts, lizards and snakes… the Reptiles and amphibians guide features 13 species of reptile and amphibian which breed in Great Britain.
 Five of these species also breed in Ireland.

 Beautiful colour illustrations highlight the key characters for each species.
 Also included are pictures of the spawn, tadpoles, froglets and newtlets.
 There are separate images of males, females and juveniles for the lizards, slow worm and snakes.